ryim/Newcastle-University-Off-Campus-Access/README.md

 ## Transferring files between your home Linux machine and a server on campus
 (Note: The `nclscp` script mentioned in this section replaces the `rocketscp` script, which is now in the `Archive` folder.)

-Rocket, and other servers, do not accept SSH connections from elsewhere on the internet.
+Rocket, and other servers, do not accept direct SSH connections from elsewhere on the internet.
 In order to get around this, it is necessary to tunnel your SSH connection through AIDAN, since the AIDAN server is able to connect to Rocket and accepts connections from machines not on Newcastle University's network.
 The `nclscp` script allows you to create an SSH tunnel, and to move files to/from a server through the tunnel.